raffber/merge_tool/README.md

 * A script file for updating the application
 * A JSON file capturing release information about the image

-As an extension of above features, it supports systems consisting of several "nodes" (i.e. individual MCUs in a system).
-I.e. it allows processing several firmwares.
+As an extension of above features, it supports systems consisting of several "nodes" (== individual MCUs in a system) connected to the same communication bus.
+Thus, several firmware images can be merged into one bootload file.
+The node receiving the images is responsible for distributing the data to the right nodes within the system.

 The tool also supports reading or writing meta-data from/to the hex files.
 This may be used to either configure the release process directly from the source code of the application, or, vice-versa include meta information into binary image which could then be used by the application during runtime.

 ## Command Line Interface

 To configure the merge tool, a json config file is used.
-Let's assume it called `config.json`.
+Let's assume it's called `config.json`.

 To run a merge operation, i.e. merge application and booloader hex files into one, use: